Office: Room 101, 11 Southpark Terrace, University of Glasgow G12 8LG

 Research title: The impact of fiscal stimulus package on the Chinese economy

-Jialin's research focuses on the effects of China's fiscal stimulus package, the 4 trillion package, aiming to conduct a comprehensive channel analysis of its economic consequences.
+Jialin's research focuses on the effects of China's economic stimulus package, the 4 trillion package, aiming to conduct a comprehensive channel analysis of its consequences.

 Working in progress:

 Inside Political Connections: Firm Loan Access under Economic Stimulus

 This paper documents and quantifies whether China’s 2009 stimulus program alleviates the credit constraints on politically-connected firms.

 To What Extent Did the Economic Stimulus Package Cause Credit Misallocation?

 A fair investigation of the determinants of bank credit allocation needs to consider both the demand and supply aspects of the process.
 However, previous studies have neglected the latter due to data limitations.
 Based on a novel dataset, this paper examines the self-selection process of firms and the subsequent selection process of banks.
 The self-selection process reflects the demand aspect of firms applying for credit, while the bank-selection process pertains to the supply aspect of banks selecting which firms to lend to.
 The results aim to provide the credit allocation trend across firms and its real effects during China’s economic stimulus plan of 2009–10.

 Quantity and quality?
 The real effect of China's stimulus-driven credit expansion at the industry level